YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 4.1.
 Shell control flow
 The shell control flow is based on the control model input output architecture.
+The usual pattern is to call a single &lt;&lt;doSomeAction&gt;&gt; shell function, which is stored in a some-action.func.sh file and loaded dynamically based on this naming convention.
+Maximun of 2 level nesting is used in the functional calls, that is once an shell action is evoked it could call only 1 funtion, which might or might be not a shell action function , BUT not more, to address unneeded complexity written in bash.

 #### 4.1.1.
 Front-End
-The Mojolicious Web Framework runs on top of a perl instance, which serves the back-end requests and passes back and forth json, as well as the ui Mojo templates dynamically, which combined with the vue template create the generic ui.
+The Mojolicious Web Framework runs on top of a perl instance, which serves the back-end requests and passes back and forth json, as well as the ui Mojo templates dynamically, which combined with the vue template create the generic ui loaded in modern html 5, web sockets and ajax capable browsers.
+That said the html,js , vue code is mixed with some perl Mojolicious template code several times per file unit and the logic of building the file units into html pages in defined by the Mojolicious templating system, but once one could grasp the concept the developing of the front-end is more or less html,javascript , vue centric.

 #### 4.1.2.
 Back-End
 The id's of the tables which ARE VISIBLE to the end users ui are big integers, which are formed by the concatenation of the year, month, day, hour, minutes and second in which the row in the table is created.
+The primary keys are however GUID's to provide the underlying expandability for cross-domain, cross-db data transfers.